-Thomas Collier was born about 1797 in Mottram.
+Thomas Collier was born on 1 July 1797 in Mottram.
 Glossop parish register entries describe him as "of Bridge End".
 He married Martha Sydall, born on 25 October 1801, daughter of James Syddall and Ellen Tatton (see The Syddall family of Glossop) on 22 November 1822 in Glossop parish church.
 They had six children:

 Ann Collier, baptised 7 March 1824 in Glossop parish church, died 7 May and buried 9 May 1832 in Glossop.

 Betty Collier, baptised 13 November 1825 in Glossop parish church.

 Eliza Collier baptised 18 July 1830 in Glossop parish church, died in 1853 and buried at Littlemoor Chapel, Whitfield.

 Mary Collier, baptised 20 May 1832 in Glossop parish church.

 Thomas Collier born in 1840, died in 1891, buried in Highgate Cemetery.
 He was a well known Victorian water colour artist, the subject of the biography by Adrian Bury "Life and Works of Thomas Collier".

 Thomas was one of the first shop keepers in the new Town Hall development at Glossop, 5 High Street West being the location of the family business for many years.

 John Collier was born about 1799 in Tintwistle.
 The Glossop parish register describes him as being of Cowbrook; in the 1861 census the family was living in Howard Street.
 He married Sarah Hill, born about 1800 in Simmondley, on 5 April 1824 in Glossop Glossop parish church.
 They had eight children: